opiter09/Entities-Editor/README.md

+NOTE: This project edits unit statistics.
+If you would rather edit the game's maps, please see https://github.com/LiruJ/LegoBattlesMapTool

 This project is a GUI allowing for simple editing of the file Entities.ebp, from the NDS video game LEGO Battles and its sequel.
 It runs using MurgaLua (RIP John Murga).